henry9162/ShopsRUs/README.md

 - After running the application, replace the served url from 'https://<Host>/weatherforecast' to 'https://<Host>/swagger'

 # Important Note
-- Database seeders for CustomerType, Customer, and Discount has already been included in the start up model and while running the migration commands above
+- Database seeders for CustomerType has already been included in the start up model and while running the migration commands above
 - LocalDb was used as the database
 - To open LocalDb got to view -> SQL Server Object Explorer -> SQL server -> (Localdb)MSSQLLocalDB
 - To open your package console, go to tools -> NuGet Package Manager -> Package Manager Console

+# Guide to Use Api
+- Use Id from CustomerType to create customer.
+- Follow the commented seeder class located in ShopsRUsContext to create data for discount